leolnn/MeliDataChallenge2020/README.md

 ## ML Model for Mercado Libre Data Challenge 2020

-This solution is called Efecto Bolo! and in honour of this lovely name, it was the first place of the [final leaderboard](https://ml-challenge.mercadolibre.com/final_results)!
+This solution is called Efecto Bolo! and in honor of this lovely name, it was the first place of the [final leaderboard](https://ml-challenge.mercadolibre.com/final_results)!

 ## The challenge